Witness in Jackson doctor trial fined $250

-LOS ANGELES A defense witness in the involuntary manslaughter trial of Michael Jackson's doctor was fined $250 on Wednesday, but escaped sanction for calling another witness a "scumbag".
+LOS ANGELES A defence witness in the involuntary manslaughter trial of Michael Jackson's doctor was fined $250 (159 pounds) on Wednesday, but escaped sanction for calling another witness a "scumbag".

 Propofol expert Dr. Paul White was ordered to pay $250 for repeatedly introducing information in his testimony based on his private conversations with Dr. Conrad Murray.